slatedocs/slate/source/includes/inkling-reference/_schema.html.md

     feeds output
 end
 ```

+Select the Inkling tab to show a sample schema declaration and an example of its use.
+Note that a schema reference can be anonymous.
+That means a list of name, type
+pairs can appear where a schema name could appear.
 ‍
 ## Schema Rules

 * Inkling statements can reference schemas by name.
 Above, `MyConcept` uses `MySchema` as its `predicts` schema.
 * Statements can use anonymous schemas.
 That means that a list of fields appears where a schema name could appear.
-Above, after `follows`, the predefined stream input has an anonymous schema with one field.
+Above, after `follows`, the predefined stream `input` has an anonymous schema with one field.
 This is useful in cases where you will only need that information once.
 In general, anywhere a schema name can appear, an anonymous schema can appear.
 * The set of types supported with schema fields consists of the set of Inkling primitive types and the set of Inkling structured types.
 These sets are listed below.
 * A schema field that has a primitive type can also have a type constraint that constrains the set of potential values for that field.
 Examples and syntax of type constraints are given below.

 ## Schema Declaration Syntax

-The schema declaration syntax appears to the right.

-In the syntax you will see references to Inkling primitive types and structure types
-(Luminance, Matrix).
-These are discussed in in the Inkling Types section below.

 ```plaintext
 schemaStatement ::=